-The Company proactively seeks to identify material sustainability risks and opportunities and continuously monitors operations to ensure that sustainability principles are integrated into the construction and business management processes.
+The Reporting Entities proactively seeks to identify material risks and opportunities and continuously monitors operations to ensure that our values are integrated into the construction and business management processes.
 Where required, we perform deeper due diligence, working with internal experts and third-party consultants as needed.